Video mode initialization and transition to protected mode

 ((type *)__get_heap(sizeof(type),__alignof__(type),(n)))

-• the size of the datatype to be allocated for
+• The size of the datatype to be allocated for

 The implementation of __get_heap is: